Soul fragmentation is a painful call to return to our wholeness.

 If you read this and are affected by anything please reach out to me here

-Healing soul fragmentation is a journey through buried trauma and subtle ancestral imprints.
+Healing soul fragmentation is a deep journey through buried childhood trauma and subtle ancestral imprints.
 These traumas have gone unprocessed and therefore we are unaware of the levels of fear they have held us in.
-In order to reclaim our fuller sense of self and recreate identity in a higher frequency of consciousness we need to integrate these fragments and understand ourselves at a deeper level.
+In order to reclaim our fuller sense of self and recreate an identity in a higher frequency of consciousness we need to integrate these fragments and understand ourselves at a deeper level.

-I'm here to talk about the jigsaw and how the experience of feeling like a jigsaw puzzle can relate to dissociation and particularly extreme forms of dissociation- specifically soul loss.
+I'm here to talk about the jigsaw and how the experience of feeling like a jigsaw puzzle internally, relates to dissociation.

 I'm kind of here to bust some myths and shed some light from my own perspective of working with clients who I've noticed this in .
 I don't necessarily subscribe to the terminology of soul loss however, I do understand the felt sense of being a lost soul.
 I've felt the energetic experience and the corresponding emotional and somatic experience of clients who are in that place and have found that it's very difficult to piece themselves together.